Anthropic Managed Agents

 > Run Claude agents in Anthropic's managed runtime and give them a Browserbase session to drive the web.

 **Managed Agents** is Anthropic's hosted runtime for Claude.
-Anthropic provisions the container, the tool harness, and the agent loop — you supply a system prompt, a toolset, and start a session.
+Anthropic provisions the container, the tool harness, and the agent loop.
+You supply an environment, credentials, a system prompt, and start a session.
 Pair a Managed Agent with a Browserbase session and Claude can navigate, click, and extract data on the open web without you hosting a browser fleet.

 This integration connects the two surfaces: